Token-driven totally asymmetric simple exclusion process: Open-boundary token-driven TASEP

 \subsection{Infinite pool of tokens}

 We first analyze an open-boundary TASEP with an infinite pool of tokens.
 In simulations, we vary the entry and exit rates at fixed $k_+$ and $k_-$, to evaluate the average density as well as current~(Fig.~\ref{fig:open_infinite_phase}).
-Qualitatively, the token-driven TASEP preserves the number of phases as well as the general structure of the phase diagram when compared to the standard TASEP~(Fig.~\ref{fig:open_basic}).
+We assume that the release of the particle at the end of the lattice does not require a token; we further assume that particles at the last site do not bind the token at all.
+Simulations show that, qualitatively, the token-driven TASEP preserves the number of phases as well as the general structure of the phase diagram when compared to the standard TASEP~(Fig.~\ref{fig:open_basic}).
 However, the maximal current and the corresponding density change, as we rationalize below.

 We use the extremal current principle combined with the mean field approximation for the current-density relation~[Eqs.~(\ref{eq:averageNu}) and (\ref{eq:j0-periodic})].
 Condition $\nabla\cdot J=0$ at both ends of the lattice leads to: